aphichat/deployments/README.md

 Feel free to contribute.

+## Setup
+Clone this repository into your repositories(where all --bare repos will lives in) folder
+`$ git clone git@github.com:aphichat/deployments.git`

 ## Serverpilot
 Make sure to have the repositories folder in `/srv/users/<user>/apps/repositories`.

-Clone this repository into your repositories folder
-`$ git clone git@github.com:aphichat/deployments.git /srv/users/<user>/apps/repositories`

-Use this command when theres no --bare repo on the staging|production server.
+Add --bare repository with post-receive script.
 `$ sh serverpilot.sh -repository <repository> -branch <staging|production>`

-Now we want to add the remote to our local repo to do git push <staging|master>
+Add the remote to our local machine repository.
 `$ git remote add <staging|production> <user>@<host>:/srv/users/<user>/apps/repositories/<repository>.git`

-All setup, deploy using this command
+Deploy using this command
 `$ git push <staging|production> <branch>`

 ## Other servers